-To tackle the two aforementioned challenges and fully unlock the training efficiency enabled by token filtering, we propose \solution.
-To the best of our knowledge, \solution is the first system designed to unleash the performance potential of token filtering.
-At its core, \solution integrates two key ideas: \begin{icompact} \item[1.] \highlight{\solution carefully analyzes the backward computation graph and proposes further filtering activations of inconsequential tokens during backpropagation to retain sufficient sparsity. \solution sustains the utility advancements of existing token filtering method~\cite{RHO} and increases the opportunity for efficiency improvement.} \item[2.] \solution leverages the characteristics of token filtering—specifically, the sparsity of matrices in either columns or rows—to transform sparse GEMM into dimension-reduced dense GEMM, maximizing performance on existing hardware.
+To fully unlock the training efficiency of token filtering and simultaneously achieving better utility than conventional training, we propose \solution.
+At its core, \solution integrates an algorithm and system co-design:

+\begin{icompact} \item[1.]
+At the algorithm level, \solution carefully analyzes the backward computation and proposes further filtering activations of inconsequential tokens in the attention backward kernel to amplify the sparsity.
+Our solution is designed to be compatible with mainstream memory-efficient attention implementations (\eg, FlashAttention~\citep{FlashAttention}) by separately processing each gradient output to avoid interference. \solution sustains the utility advancements of existing token filtering methods~\citep{RHO} and unlocks the potential for efficiency improvement. \item[2.]
+At the system level, \solution leverages the characteristics of token filtering—specifically, the sparsity of matrices in either columns or rows—to transform sparse GEMM into dimension-reduced dense GEMM, maximizing efficiency on existing machine learning libraries.
 However, PyTorch's dynamic graph nature complicates global updates to dimensions and variables, as graph variability and node differences prevent static rules for correctness.
 To overcome this, we design an automatic workflow leveraging the runtime stability (\ie, the graph remains stable during the training) to dynamically identify and update the necessary dimensions and variables before backpropagation. \end{icompact}

-We implement \solution as a PyTorch C++ extension that can be easily integrated into existing training pipelines with minimal code changes.
-Systems already using backward token filtering only need to add one line of code to achieve efficiency improvement.
-We leverage Torchgen\footnote{Torchgen is a tool used to autogenerate wrappers for the torch package.
-In particular, the node processing codes in autograd graph are generate using \textit{gen\_autograd.py} in Torchgen.} to automatically generate graph updating code for different models, ensuring compatibility with a wide range of LLM architectures.
-Our system is compatible with widely-used efficient attention implementations (\eg, FlashAttention) and can also work with parallelism strategies like tensor parallelism to further reduce communication costs (dicsussed in \S\ref{sec:discussion:reducing_communication_overheads}).